-- 2229 adults aged 55 years and older had a current health assessment, with a range of 25%-89% among the services. - 2103 children aged 0 to 5 years had a current health assessment, with a range of 12%-78% among the services. - 2065 children aged 6 to 14 years had a current health assessment, with a range of 13%-91% among the services. - Over time, there has been a clear increase in the proportion of Aboriginal and Torres Strait Islander clients, both adults and children, who have current health checks. - This reflects hard work in the services.
+- 8278 adults aged 15 to 54 years had a current health assessment, with a range of 29%-87% among the services. - 2467 adults aged 55 years and older had a current health assessment, with a range of 23%-91% among the services. - 2312 children aged 0 to 5 years had a current health assessment, with a range of 22%-86% among the services. - 2379 children aged 6 to 14 years had a current health assessment, with a range of 15%-94% among the services. - Over time, there has been a clear increase in the proportion of Aboriginal and Torres Strait Islander clients, both adults and children, who have current health checks. - This reflects hard work in the services.
 Possible contributory factors: increased number of participating services and thus total patients represented in the data collection, improved systems of care delivery, participation in the QAIHC led ACE program

-The Gap: Monitoring Performance: Team Management on Health Checks was:

-55 years - Excellent 15 to 54 years - Good

-0 to 5 years - Good 6 to 14 years - Good
+The Gap: Monitoring Performance: Team Management on Health Checks was: 55 years - Excellent 15 to 54 years - Very Good 0 to 5 years - Good 6 to 14 years - Very Good